NaveedNaseem84/PP3--Hangman-Lite/README.md

 ### Features

 The main page presents the player(user) with a python console in which the game is ran.
-The player is welcomed and invited to make a selection on their difficulty level:
+The player is welcomed and invited to select a difficulty level:

 ![welcome - select difficulty](readme-images/welcome-screen.png)